Sukabumi: Transportation

+Sukabumi is connected via roads & railway.
+The city lies at the junction between Bogor, Cianjur, and southern districts of Sukabumi Regency such as Palabuhanratu, Tegal Buleud and West Jampang.
+The main intercity bus terminal is Ahmad Sanusi Bus Terminal located in Baros district about 5 km south of city center, while Sukabumi railway station is the only railway station located in the city, in Cikole district near the city center.
+The most dominant public transport mode available in the city is angkot and ride hailing services provided by Gojek, Grab, InDrive and Maxim.

-After almost one year of hiatus, the railway transport between Sukabumi and Bogor of 57 kilometers was reactivated, with the new train called 'Pangrango' on 9 November 2013.
+After almost one year of hiatus, the regional railway transport between Sukabumi and Bogor of 57 kilometers was reactivated, with the new train called 'Pangrango' on 9 November 2013.
 The train has one executive-class car and three economy-class cars.
+The 67 kilometers railway transport between Sukabumi, Cianjur and Cipatat in West Bandung Regency is served by 'Siliwangi' train starting from 2016 with only economy-class cars available.

-Bogor-Ciawi–Sukabumi Toll Road is under construction that will connect Bogor Regency, Bogor city, Sukabumi Regency and Sukabumi city.
+Bogor–Ciawi–Sukabumi Toll Road is a toll road under construction that will connect southern Bogor Regency, Bogor city, northern Sukabumi Regency and Sukabumi city.
 The 15.35-kilometer first section of the toll road between Ciawi and Cigombong was inaugurated by Indonesian President Joko Widodo on 3 December 2018.
+Five years later, the 11.9 kilometer second section between Cigombong and Parungkuda was then inaugurated on 4 August 2023.
+The third section is expected to be fully operational on September 2026.